 Looking for a resort that can check off several items on your Walt Disney World checklist without breaking the bank?
-Consider taking a trip through the decades by booking a stay at Pop Century Resort.
+Consider taking a trip through the decades by booking a stay at Disney’s Pop Century Resort.

 The resort is themed to all things pop culture from the ’50s, ’60s, ’70s, ’80s and ’90s.
 You’ll find giant yo-yos, Rubik’s Cubes and other tributes to some of the most memorable items, catchphrases and Disney characters throughout the decades as you walk around the resort.

 Let’s talk about the check-in and arrival experience.

-Lobby and Check-In
+Pop Century Lobby and Check-In

 We didn’t complete the online check-in process, so we headed for the front desk after walking in the lobby.
 As the doors to the lobby opened, we were met with one of the best smells in all of Walt Disney World.
 The smell of the Pop Century lobby is difficult to explain and describe.
 It just smells good.
-It’s apparently some kind of mix of cotton candy and kettle corn, but we’re not positive that’s accurate.
+It’s apparently some kind of mix of cotton candy and kettle corn, but we’re not positive.

 The lobby is enormous and is full of all sorts of items from the various decades, from Beatles albums to ’90s computers.
 It’s obvious that it’s ready to accommodate a huge number of people during peak check-in times.
-Thankfully, it turns out not too many families want to check-in past midnight.
+Thankfully, it turns out not too many families want to check in past midnight.

 The cast members were kind, friendly and had us all set in a matter of minutes.